Here’s a list of popular food and drink remedies that can help when you feel queasy.

 Research has shown that ginger eases nausea and soothes an upset stomach.
 You can make ginger tea with peeled ginger root; take ginger syrup, capsules, or tablets; and eat crystallized ginger or ginger candy.

 The American College of Obstetrics and Gynecology recommends spreading ginger use throughout the day.
-You can safely take up to 1,000 mg per day during pregnancy.
+You can safely take up to 1,000 milligrams per day during pregnancy.

 4. Time your prenatal vitamins

 The iron in prenatal vitamins has been known to make nausea worse because it can irritate your stomach.
 Make sure you’re taking prenatal vitamins with food.
-You could also try cutting them in half to split up the dose between morning and evening.
-If that still doesn’t help, talk to your doctor about switching to a prenatal vitamin that has less iron.
+You can also try cutting them in half to split up the dose between morning and evening.
+If this doesn’t help, talk to your doctor about your options.

 5. Avoid triggers